Center for Climate and Energy Solutions

 The Center for Climate and Energy Solutions (C2ES) is an environmental nonprofit organization based in Arlington, Virginia.
 Launched in 2011, C2ES is the successor to the Pew Center on Global Climate Change.
-C2ES works closely with policymakers and stakeholders to promote pragmatic, effective policies at the state, national, and international levels.
+C2ES lobbies policymakers to promote their preferred policies at the state, national, and international levels.

 Leadership

 Nathaniel Keohane became the president of C2ES in July 2021, following roles as Senior Vice President for Climate at the Environmental Defense Fund and as Special Assistant to the President for Energy and Environment under former president Barack Obama.

-Bob Perciasepe, the former deputy administrator of the United States Environmental Protection Agency (EPA), was the organization's president from 2014 to 2021, and now serves as a senior adviser to C2ES.
+Bob Perciasepe, the former deputy administrator of the United States Environmental Protection Agency (EPA), was the organization's president from 2014 to 2021 and now serves as a senior adviser to C2ES.
 Perciasepe succeeded Eileen Claussen, the center's founding president.
-The C2ES board of directors is led by chair Theodore Roosevelt IV.
+The C2ES board of directors is led by Chair Theodore Roosevelt IV.

 Areas of work

-C2ES aims to advance policies and actions to: reduce greenhouse gas emissions; promote and accelerate the clean energy transition; strengthen adaptation and resilience to climate impacts; and facilitate the necessary financial investments to achieve this.
+C2ES aims to advance policies and actions to reduce greenhouse gas emissions, promote and accelerate the clean energy transition, strengthen adaptation and resilience to climate impacts, and facilitate the necessary financial investments to achieve this.
 The organization provides information and analysis on the scientific, economic, technological, and policy dimensions of climate and energy challenges.
 Their solutions are formed by stakeholder processes, bringing together business leaders, the environmental community, policymakers, and other stakeholders to advance climate policy.
 C2ES supports market-based strategies for cost-effective greenhouse gas emissions reduction.

 C2ES produces reports and a broad collection of white papers and briefs by noted climate experts covering a range of critical topics including economics, environmental impacts, policy, science, business, and technology.
 Experts from the organization have regularly testified before the United States Congress and met with legislators to share ideas for addressing climate change.

 Much of their work falls under the following program areas: